Graph Partitioning and Sparse Matrix Ordering using Reinforcement Learning and Graph Neural Networks: Introduction

 \section{Introduction}

-It is well known that the problem of partitioning a graph into approximately equal sized subgraphs, while minimizing the number of cut edges, is an NP-complete problem.
+The problem of partitioning a graph into approximately equal sized subgraphs while minimizing the number of cut edges is an NP-complete problem \cite{npProblemsMichaelJohnson}.
 Practical graph partitioning algorithms for large scale problems are based on heuristics which give approximate solutions.
 In general it is not known how far these approximations are from the optimal solution.
 Moreover, many of the heuristic algorithms are inherently sequential in nature and do not exploit current high-performance computing hardware efficiently.
-They exhibit very irregular memory access patterns -- leading to low memory bandwidth utilization because of wasted cache lines and branch prediction misses -- and perform mostly integer manipulations.
-Deep learning, with its expressiveness, flexibility and ability to run efficiently on modern hardware, provides an immensely powerful tool to tackle the problem of graph partitioning from a new perspective.
+Heuristic algorithms exhibit very irregular memory access patterns -- leading to low memory bandwidth usage because of wasted cache lines and branch prediction misses -- and perform mostly integer manipulations.
+Deep learning is an expressive and flexible algorithmic framework that can run efficiently on modern hardware, making it a powerful tool for tackling the problem of graph partitioning from a new perspective.